Josh Addo-Carr

-Josh Addo-Carr (born 28 July 1995) is an Australian professional rugby league footballer who plays as a er for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL) and Australia at international level.
+Joshua Addo-Carr (born 28 July 1995), nicknamed "The Foxx", is an Australian professional rugby league footballer who plays as a er for the Parramatta Eels in the National Rugby League and Australia at international level.
+Addo-Carr is a dual premiership winner 2017 and 2020 with the Melbourne Storm and 2021 World Cup winner.

 He began his career with the Wests Tigers in the NRL.
 Addo-Carr won the 2017 and the 2020 NRL Premiership with the Storm.
 At representative level he has played for the Indigenous All Stars, NSW City and helped New South Wales win the 2018 State of Origin in his Origin debut series.
 He is known as one of the fastest players in the NRL.

 Early life

-Addo-Carr was born in Blacktown, New South Wales, Australia, and is of Aboriginal descent: from Gunggandji, Birrbay & Wiradjuri people.
+Addo-Carr was born in Blacktown, New South Wales, Australia, and is of Aboriginal descent from Gunggandji, Birrbay and Wiradjuri people.

 Addo-Carr first picked up a football playing for the Doonside Roos as a three-year-old, before his family moved to Earlwood, New South Wales, where he began playing rugby league for the Earlwood Saints.

-Addo-Carr attended Matraville Sports High School as a teenager and played his junior rugby league for the La Perouse Panthers and Moore Park.
+Addo-Carr attended Matraville Sports High School and played his junior rugby league for the La Perouse Panthers and Moore Park.
 In 2012, Addo-Carr played with the South Sydney Rabbitohs SG Ball team before being released due to an off-field incident.
 He was then signed by the Cronulla-Sutherland Sharks.

-Addo-Carr is the grandson of Australian former boxer Wally Carr.
+Addo-Carr is the grandson of Australian former boxer, Wally Carr.